erutan/sierra-conditions/content/conditions/breaking.md

 # 2020 Specific Info

+## Fire Bans

+SEKI is the only remaining area in the Sierra Nevada that allows campfires outside of front-country campgrounds.
+Normal regulations and restrictions apply.

+## South Lake Road Construction

+The [Inyo Public Works News](https://www.inyocounty.us/residents/info-center/inyo-county-news-feed?dept=27) will list all updates.

 ## Covid 19 Backcountry Permits

 Note: permits aren't going to go back into the pool like they normally do.
 If someone completes their orientation call and the permit is issued electronically, it doesn't matter if they a) never show up b) don't pick it up from the ranger station if it's printed there and left outside.
 Normally the permit is considered "issued" after someone comes to station in person to pick it up.